shiraz-shah/VFCs/README.md

 OTU_1002   virus       Caudoviricetes      Crassvirales   Frejaviridae    2738       3474     OTU_1002   0            0          1         52037   18     31           14          NA           816          "Bacteria"  "Bacteroidetes"        "Bacteroidia"            "Bacteroidales"           "Bacteroidaceae"           "Bacteroides"             NA
 ```

-The above two tables along with the tree and the OTU table were merged in R using phyloseq, for further downstream analyses:
+The above two tables along with the tree and the OTU table were merged in R using phyloseq, for statistical analyses against sample metadata:
 ```
 library(phyloseq)
 library(ape)